Mortonian/connection_pool_scaffold/README.md

 ## Connection Configurations

+These are the properties that you can specify with a [com.opower.connectionpool.PoolConfig](https://github.com/Mortonian/connection_pool_scaffold/blob/master/src/main/java/com/opower/connectionpool/PoolConfig.java).

 Property| What it does
 ---|---|---
 maxPoolSize|The maximum size of connections that a pool can make.
 Default value is 1.